 Virtual meetings and conferences are crucial for maintaining a team spirit and ensuring that workers are aware of the project’s development on many fronts.
 Fortunately, there are lots of tools out there to help you organize such meetings.
 Try Jing for screen sharing – it enables to capture screenshots, insert notes, labels, and arrows to make your point.

 Join.me or teamviewer.com are both tools which are great for live screen sharing – key when you’re discussing particular problems or want to review snippets of code together.
-You can also use apps like the VEED.IO or the InVideo to easily edit your videos, launch marketing campaigns, share information across many recipients, and provide clear instructions on a topic or subject.
+You can also use apps like the VEED Video Editor or the InVideo to easily edit your videos, launch marketing campaigns, share information across many recipients, and provide clear instructions on a topic or subject.
 Some of these tools (and many more) allow for remote control of a device – just perfect when you need to address something specific.

 4. Set Clear Expectations, But Be Flexible